patooworld/PWCloud/Microsoft-Ignite-lab.md

     - Initialize a git repository? **n**
 1. After npm install finishes, switch to the extension directory using ```cd WizardSample```
 2. Open the code in VS Code by running `code .`
 3. Your extension can already run!
-Go to the debug tab in VS Code and hit the green play button to open SQL Operations Studio with your extension installed.
+Go to the debug tab in VS Code and hit the green play button to open Azure Data Studio with your extension installed.
 Press `ctrl+shift+p` to open the command palette and type "Hello World" and hit enter to run the default "Hello World" command contributed by your extension.
 4. Open `README.md` in the created extension and delete the contents, then save it.
 ## Writing Code
 **1.** Create a folder under `src` called `typings` and download the latest [API typings file](https://raw.githubusercontent.com/Microsoft/sqlopsstudio/master/src/sql/sqlops.proposed.d.ts) and save it in that folder as `sqlops.proposed.d.ts`